-For the purpose of this policy, PSG studies may be performed in a facility based sleep study laboratory, in the home, or in a mobile facility.
-Sleep study labs must be qualified providers of Medicare or Medicaid services and comply with all applicable state regulatory requirements.
+For the purpose of this policy, polysomnographic studies must be performed in a facility based sleep study laboratory and not in the home or in a mobile facility.
+These labs must be qualified providers of Medicare or Medicaid services and comply with all applicable state regulatory requirements.